Golok conflicts (1917–1949)

-The Amdo- Ma clique conflicts (1917–1949) were a series of military campaigns against unconquered Amchok and Ngolok (Golok) tribal Tibetan areas of Qinghai (Amdo), undertaken by two Hui commanders, Gen. Ma Qi and Gen. Ma Bufang, on behalf of the Beiyang and Kuomintang governments of the Republic of China.
+The Ma clique fought a series of military campaigns between 1917 and 1949 against unconquered Amchok and Ngolok (Golok) tribal Tibetan areas of Qinghai (Amdo), undertaken by two Hui commanders, Gen. Ma Qi and Gen. Ma Bufang, on behalf of the Beiyang and Kuomintang governments of the Republic of China.
 The campaigns lasted between 1917 and 1949.
 The conflict was spurred by multiple factors, notably for economic and socio-political reasons (including intertribal tensions) rather than by any racial or religious enmity.

-The War
+The war

-Gen. Ma Qi was a Hui Chinese commander who joined the Kuomintang after the Northern Expedition in 1927–1928.
+General Ma Qi was a Hui Chinese commander who joined the Kuomintang after the Northern Expedition in 1927–1928.
 His forces were composed entirely of Hui Chinese, organized in the Ninghai Army, which was then turned into a National Revolutionary Army division.

 Battles for Labrang

 Ma Qi occupied Labrang Monastery in 1917, the first time non-Tibetans had seized it.
 Ma Qi defeated the Tibetan forces with his Hui Chinese troops.
 His forces were praised by foreigners who traveled through Qinghai for their fighting abilities.
 The Labrang monastery had strong connections to the unpacified Ngolok Tibetan tribals who refused to submit to Chinese rule.